EdwinVW/dapr-apim-sample/README.md

     }
    ```

 1. Run the script `get-api-subscription-key.ps1`. **CAUTION:** this script will retrieve the subscription-key for your API and show it on the console!
 Once you see the key, copy it and paste it in the `setting.json` file you've created in the previous step.
-The settings file will never be pushed to GitHub!
+The settings file will not be pushed to GitHub.

 1. Open the file `src/requests/customerservice.http`.